 JOAN MORRIS - 113 SECTION 8 HOUSING CHOICE VOUCHER

 BETH HEARON - 119 ACCOUNTING CLERK

 YOU MAY ALSO CONTACT US BY EMAIL AT firstname.lastname@example.org.

 THE NEXT BOARD OF DIRECTORS MEETING IS SCHEDULED FOR

-WEDNESDAY FEBRUARY 17th In person and/or by audio call to prevent the spread of Covid-19 Social Distancing guidelines will be enforced.
+WEDNESDAY May 19, 2021 in person and/or by audio call to prevent the spread of Covid-19 Social Distancing guidelines will be enforced.

 AT 8:45 A.M.
 AT THE HILDA WALKER ADMINISTRATION BUILDING

 Board of Commissioners regularly meet on the 3rd Wednesday of the month at 8:45 am.